nagyistge/csfmri/readme.md

 ### csfmri_tasks.py
    Implementation of the individual tasks that are called by main.py.
 Tasks include creating directory tree, creating or loading field map, running fsl_anat and feat (or loading the respective directories from a previous run), padding volumes, single-echo analysis, multi-echo analysis, etc.

+### cardioresp_GLM.py
+   Implements the GLMObject that carries out the iterative, intelligent linear model fitting.
+(Object-oriented equivalent to the original DualRegressionLoop.m).

 ### csfmri_exceptions.py
    A few customised exception classes.
 Mainly for future use.